How to Identify and Develop Employee Strengths?

 Whether it’s in a one-to-one meeting or a quick compliment during a coffee break, naming those talents out loud is the first step to helping your employees double down on their core competencies.
 They’ll be able to set appropriate goals in performance reviews, volunteer for particular roles in each project, make developments in their professional life, and more.

 Assign Relevant Roles

 Because practice makes perfect, it makes sense to assign projects, tasks, and roles within your workforce based on each employee’s strengths.

 If someone’s known to be in a perpetual positive mood, you could team them up with an employee who’s harder to work with.
 Natural diplomats might be well-suited to negotiating with new clients.
 Brilliant people who can easily solve problems or have incredible knowledge-based skills could be perfect for job duties that focus on handling customer complaints.
 And so on.

-One obvious way to hone someone’s skills is to enrol them on training courses focused on the topic.
+One obvious way to hone someone’s skills is to enroll them on training courses focused on the topic.
 Common examples include things like teamwork, business leadership, finance, and communication.
 They may take place within the organization or be delivered externally by a third party.